-These are the Best Android Phones under $300 in Summer 2021: Motorola, Samsung, OnePlus, TCL, & more
+These are the Best Android Phones under $300 in Fall 2021: Motorola, Samsung, OnePlus, and More!

 Navigate this guide: